-The quantity of TRAFFIC SIGNAL INSTALLATION (LOCATION) will be paid for at the contract unit price per lump sum.
+The quantity of TRAFFIC SIGNAL ASSEMBLY (LOCATION) will be paid for at the contract unit price per lump sum.
 The contract unit price for Traffic Signal Installation shall include full compensation for furnishing and installing all materials including, but not limited to, removal of foundations to a minimum 24” below proposed finished surface, saw cutting, excavation (including hand digging foundations in areas of potential utility conflicts), backfill, foundations new poles, new mast arms, new luminaires, wiring, mountings, pull boxes, new signal heads, new controllers, new cabinets, cabinet foundations traffic signal conduit, conductors, 6 Pair Loop Lead In Cables from the controller through new and existing conduit to new loop pull boxes, conductors between the service panel and the nearest pull box, time clock, loop amplifiers for bike loops and standard loops, breakers new internally illuminated street signs, loop detection system, video image detection, opticom systems, new mast arm mounted signs, and priming and painting of items detailed in Subsection 623 T.02.01 CABINET ENCLOSURES and 623 T.02.09 STANDARDS, STEEL PEDESTALS AND POSTS. the lump sum price paid for Traffic Signal Installation also includes the removal and salvage of existing poles, foundations, cabinets, pull boxes, vaults and other traffic signal equipment required for a complete and operational system as shown on the project Plans and in the Specifications and these Special Provisions.

+The accepted quantity of TELECOM CABINET (POLE MOUNTED) will be paid for at the contract unit price per each and shall be full compensation for all labor and materials, including but not limited to, shipping, delivery, tools, mounting, mounting hardware, fans, power receptacles, conduit, racks, connections, and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

-The accepted quantity of TELECOM CABINET will be paid for at the contract unit price per each and shall be full compensation for all labor and materials, including but not limited to, shipping, delivery, tools, mounting, mounting hardware, fans, power receptacles, conduit, racks, connections, and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.
+The accepted quantity of TELECOM CABINET (GROUND MOUNTED) will be paid for at the contract unit price per each and shall be full compensation for all labor and materials, including but not limited to, shipping, delivery, tools, foundations, mounting, mounting hardware, fans, power receptacles, conduit, racks, connections, and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

 The accepted quantity of TYPE 200 SPLICE VAULT will be paid for at the contract unit price per each and shall be full compensation for all labor and materials, including but not limited to, shipping, delivery, tools, collars, concrete, forming, reinforcing steel, excavation, bedding, backfill, connections to conduit, replacement of damaged curb and gutter and sidewalk, and all required hardware to ensure item is complete, in place, operational and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

-The accepted quantity of HERCULINE TRACEABLE PULL TAPE will be paid for at the contract unit price per linear foot and shall be full compensation for all labor and materials, including but not limited to, shipping, delivery, installation of pull tape and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

 Construction and installation of concrete foundations, median islands, sidewalk ramps, traffic signal poles, streetlight poles, permanent striping and permanent signs shall not be included in the unit price bid for “Solar Pedestrian Crosswalk Flashing Beacon” but shall be paid as specified in their respective sections in the Clark County Area Uniform Standard Specifications or as specified in these Supplemental Project Special Provisions.